-CHARACTER ELEMENT

-OBJECTIVE

-DESIGN RESPONSE

-AVOID

-ILLUSTRATION

-VEGETATION

-To maintain and enhance the landscaped setting of dwellings.

-- Ensure front gardens incorporate soft landscaping that complements the streetscape, including native plantings.

-- Ensure the retention of large trees.

-- Removal of large trees.

-- Front gardens dominated by hard surfaces.

-- Loss of front gardens.

-Encourage landscaped gardens

-SITING

-- To ensure dwellings integrate within their surrounds and do not dominate the streetscape. - To maintain the existing backyard character and leafy, natural feel. - Ensure buildings are setback from front and side boundaries to integrate with the streetscape and surrounding natural setting. - Ensure buildings are sufficiently setback from rear boundaries to maintain the open, backyard character of the immediate area where this exists. - Provide a secluded private open space area with a minimum dimension of 4m to enable the planting and retention of large trees. - Ensure new development on a corner site is adequately set back to provide a transition between the adjoining buildings.

-- Dwellings set too far forward - Dwellings built to or close to their rear boundary with other residential properties.
+CHARACTER ELEMENT OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION VEGETATION To maintain and enhance natural, landscaped setting of dwellings.
+Ensure front gardens incorporate soft landscaping that complements the streetscape.
+Ensure the retention of large trees.
+Removal of large trees.
+Front gardens dominated by hard surfaces.
+Loss of front gardens.
+Encourage landscaped gardens SITING To ensure dwellings integrate with their surrounds and do not dominate the streetscape.
+To maintain the existing backyard character and enhance the leafy, natural feel of the area.
+Ensure buildings are setback from front and side boundaries to integrate with the streetscape and surrounding natural setting.
+Ensure buildings are sufficiently setback from rear boundaries to maintain the open, backyard character of the immediate area where this exists.
+Provide a secluded private open space area with a minimum dimension of 4m to enable the planting and retention of large trees.
+Dwellings set too far forward.
+Attached, boundary to boundary development.
+Dwellings built to or close to their rear boundary with other residential properties.
+Side setbacks Front setbacks BUILDING HEIGHT AND FORM To ensure buildings integrate within the precinct's treed, landscape setting and do not dominate the streetscape.
+Ensure buildings integrate with the prevailing scale and form of houses in the street and do not exceed the prevailing height of the vegetation in the immediate vicinity.
+Large bulky buildings or extensions that dominate the streetscape.
+Integrate with treed setting BUILDING MATERIALS AND DESIGN DETAILS To ensure building materials and facade articulation integrates with the streetscape.
+To minimise period reproduction design.
+Break buildings into separate elements and use eaves, overhangs and other design details to articulate the facade.
+Ensure the use of contemporary design in preference to period reproduction styles.
+Large bulky buildings or extensions that dominate the streetscape.
+FRONT BOUNDARY TREATMENT To maintain the existing open front boundary treatment.
+Require no or low front fencing in accordance with the prevailing streetscape character.
+High, solid front fences. ×

-Side setbacks

-Front setbacks

-Siting on corner sites

-BUILDING HEIGHT AND FORM

-To ensure buildings integrate with the precinct's treed, landscape setting and do not dominate the streetscape.

-- Ensure buildings integrate with the prevailing scale and form of houses in the street and sit comfortably within the tree canopies in the immediate area. - Ensure development follows the contours of the land and steps down in accordance with the slope of the site. - Large bulky buildings or extensions that dominate the streetscape. - Buildings that exceed the height of tree canopies in the area.

-Integrate with treed setting

-BUILDING MATERIALS AND DESIGN DETAILS

-- To ensure building materials integrate within the precinct's natural setting while facilitating innovative design. - Ensure use of muted colours and building materials which integrate with the landscaped setting of the precinct. - Ensure use of contemporary design in preference to period reproduction styles. - Bland design such as sheer or plain rendered facades. - Bright colours that stand out amongst the natural setting of the area.

-Avoid bland design
+Avoid high front fences